- July 19, 2019

 9. Is VoIP secure?

-VoIP is just as secure, if not more so, than landlines.
+VoIP phone systems are just as secure, if not more so, than landlines.
 Our technicians can assist your IT department with ways to make your phone network just as secure as your computer network.
 We offer instructions on many of today’s top of the line routers and assist with Quality of Service programming.